MarkTakken/kf2vecFSW/README.md

 ```
 Divide tree command generates a file with extension `.subtrees` where the clade number for each sample is specified.
 Columns are space seperated and can be modified manually.

-Get distances takes as an input phylogeny and `.subtrees` file, and generates corresponding distance matrices in the same folder where the phylogeny is.
+Get distances takes as an input phylogeny `.nwk` and subtree information `.subtrees` files, and generates corresponding distance matrices in the same folder where the phylogeny is.
 Distance matrices are named with the suffix `subtree_cladeNumber`.

 If a distance matrix is required for the entire phylogeny, we suggest increasing the `size` parameter in a divide tree such that entire tree is represented as a single clade 0 and compute the distance matrix.
 See example file `train_tree_single_clade.subtrees`.